Last updated: 4 November, 2024 @ 12:04

 Preparation and cooking

 Sardine preparation is super easy.
 Some aficionados don’t even bother gutting or scaling them.
-I do gut them, which is a straightforward process.
+We do gut them, which is a straightforward process.
 They’re easy to fillet too.

-Before grilling, I try to extract as much moisture from the fish as possible.
-I want that crisp, brown skin that makes the Sardine so special.
+Before grilling, we try to extract as much moisture from the fish as possible.
+We want that crisp, brown skin that makes the sardine so special.

-An hour or so before cooking I’ll remove them from the fridge and bring them up to room temperature.
-I’ll also give them a good seasoning of salt.
+An hour or so before cooking, we’ll remove the fish from the fridge and bring them up to room temperature.
+We’ll also give them a good seasoning of salt.

-Just before grilling I’ll dab off the excess moisture and salt with some kitchen towel.
-Once dry, I’ll season a little more and then whack under a raging grill for two-three minutes per side.
+Just before grilling, we’ll dab off the excess moisture and salt with some kitchen towel.
+Once dry, we’ll season a little more and then whack under a raging grill for two-three minutes per side.
 Serve hot with lemon, bread and wine.
 What more could you possibly want?

 Sardine recipes

-There’s some cracking Sardine recipes about.
-A couple of personal favourites include grilled Sardines, walnut and olive salad from Mitch Tonks, Fish (read our review) or grilled Sardines with a tomato, garlic and thyme dressing from Rick Stein’s Secret France (read our review).
+There’s some other cracking sardine recipes about.
+A couple of favourites include Grilled sardines, walnut and olive salad from Mitch Tonks, Fish (read our review) or Grilled sardines with a tomato, garlic and thyme dressing from Rick Stein’s Secret France (read our review).

 Both Mitch Tonks, Fish and Rick Stein’s Secret France are available to buy on Amazon.